Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Day five: Vrboska to Makarska

-Day five started by heading out to the bay just outside Vrboska that we were at the day before for some morning swims and breakfast.
+Day five started by heading out to the bay just outside Vrboska, where we had been the day before, for some morning swims and breakfast.

 After breakfast, we had plenty of time to swim around and have fun before we headed towards Makarska.

-The drive to Makarska from Vrboska was not that long, as it was maybe 2 hours before we reached our first stop right outside Makarska Beach, where we had some time to swim around.
+The drive to Makarska from Vrboska was not that long.
+It took us about two hours to reach our first stop, right outside Makarska Beach, where we had some time to swim around.

 Sailing in Croatia from Split: MedSailors Croatia Discovery